shrimqy/Seki/README.md

 ## Installation

-As the Store version is still outdated (v0.2.1), I suggest waiting for the updated version to be published or if you really want to try it you can do so by going this [drive](https://drive.google.com/drive/u/4/folders/1DcjlZteJkj067erkfgd9pWoFBM9Icb_G) link.
+As the Store version is still outdated (v0.2.1), I suggest waiting for the updated version to be published or if you really want to try it you can do so by going to this [drive](https://drive.google.com/drive/u/4/folders/1DcjlZteJkj067erkfgd9pWoFBM9Icb_G) link.

 <p align="left">
   <!-- Store Badge -->